sersolmaz/Acrossim/docs/index.md

 An Anaconda environment should be configurated to run Acrossim with **acrossim.yml** file.
 Use the terminal or an Anaconda Prompt in Anaconda Navigator for the following steps:

 1. Creat an environment from the **acrossim.yml** file.
-Make sure that the terminal and **acrossim.yml** are in the same working directory.
+Make sure that the cmd.exe terminal and **acrossim.yml** are in the same working directory.
 ```markdown
 conda env create -f acrossim.yml
 ```